dseum/window.nvim/README.md

 ## Installation

-On setup, the plugin mandates `vim.o.hidden = true`, i.e. the use of hidden buffers.

 You can use any plugin manager.
 Below is an example with `lazy.nvim` along with helpful keymaps.
+Note that on `setup`, the plugin mandates the use of hidden buffers.

 ```lua
 {